 Maritime terrorism and piracy pose a security threat to tanker transportation around the world.
 The European Commission (DG MOVE) has commissioned RAND Europe to lead a study on the possible consequences of a deliberate attack against liquefied natural gas, oil and chemical tankers.
 The study considers a range of potential threat scenarios and seeks to inform discussion on effective mitigation strategies in the face of these threats.

 RAND Europe has been commissioned to create and maintain the online European Platform for Investing in Children (EPIC).
-Reflecting the European Commission’s policy focus on children at risk, the EPIC will collect, evaluate, and disseminate practices that improve outcomes for children.
-RAND will apply a rigorous evaluation framework for the identification of effective, lasting, and transferable child policy practices in Europe.
+Reflecting the European Commission’s policy focus on children at risk, EPIC collects, evaluates, and disseminates practices that improve outcomes for children.
+RAND applies a rigorous evaluation framework for the identification of effective, lasting, and transferable child policy practices in Europe.

 The UK National Audit Office (NAO) has commissioned RAND Europe to do quality reviews of NAO value for money (VFM) reports and thematic reviews under a framework contract.
 NAO VFM reports are reviewed against a set of criteria for external quality assurance (QA) purposes, while thematic reviews cover a wider topic area.
 Building upon its strong QA processes, RAND Europe set up a process to provide objective and independent analysis of VFM reports and reviews.